aws-samples/amazon-rekognition-custom-labels-demo/README.md

 The Console allows creation and management of projects, necessary for using this demo.
 If you prefer using the AWS CLI, consult the [Managing Projects with the AWS CLI](#managing-projects-with-the-aws-cli) section.

 Once deployed, the application can be accessed using a web browser using the address specified in `url` output from the CloudFormation stack created during [deployment](#deployment) of the solution.

+In order to access the application, you need to use the Admin Email provided during Stack Creation as username.
+A temporary password will be sent to the e-mail address.
+After accessing, it will be necessary to create a new password and click "Change".

+To manage users, you can use the [Cognito Users Pool console](https://console.aws.amazon.com/cognito/users).

 #### Managing Projects with the AWS CLI